 - ALS 6501 Data Carpentry for Biologists (3): An introduction to data management, manipulation, and analysis, with an emphasis on biological problems.
 Class consists of short introductions to new concepts followed by hands on computing exercises using R and SQLite, but the concepts apply to programming languages and databases more generally.
 Taught every fall.
 Prerequisite: No background in computing is required.
 ALS 6501 Syllabus & Schedule.
 Satisfies quantitative requirement for MS non-thesis students.

 - WIS 5496 Research Design in Wildlife Ecology (3): Theoretical foundations of ecology, philosophical underpinnings of testing scientific truths, design of descriptive, causal, and predictive research studies.
 Emphasis on empirical research in natural systems and best practices in research and sampling design.
 Students produce a peer-reviewed research proposal on their own thesis / dissertation work.
 Taught every fall.
-Prerequisite: An undergraduate statistics course, general ecology; must be a research student (not appropriate for non-thesis students).
+Prerequisites: An undergraduate statistics course, general ecology.
+This course is not open to MS non-thesis students, nor is it appropriae for students whose research uses social science (survey) methods (equivalent social science courses are available via FYCS).
 WIS 5496 Syllabus

 - WIS 5555C Conservation Biology (3): Application of biological and resource management theory to the problem of the conservation of natural communities.
 Offered irregularly.
 Prerequisite: basic courses in ecology and genetics.
 WIS 4554-5555c Course Syllabus